chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 "points" to a `CueObject`.
 It's basically the definition for spawning cue objects.
 The usage of this object WILL vary from other object types, and if you need more data on what's used/isn't used per object, see the specific comments.
-For example, `PatternObject` (below) uses the base implementation of `CuePointerObject`.
+For example, `PatternObject` (shown later below) uses the base implementation of `CuePointerObject`.

 As a result, this object will never appear by itself.
 The fields are similar to `CueObject`'s own cues, so you can look there. **Note that** the only fields shown here ARE the ones it has, and not every field from `CueObject` is inherited.

+The `semitone` property is an integer indicating the number of semitones to repitch by.
+This works on normally non-repitchable entities, but is not recommended.
+Has no effect on non-SFX entities.

+The `volume` property is an integer indicating the volume percentage.
+Has no effect on non-SFX entities.
+The default value is 100.
+The range of values should be kept at 0-300.
+(All negative values will be coerced to zero.
+Values higher than 300 are not changed, however.)

 The `metadata` object can be null, and acts as a key/value map.<br>
 Below is a list of potential properties: